Ahmar1997/Titanic-dataset-survival-prediction/README.md

 ## Project Description
 In this project, we apply Logistic Regression to the Titanic dataset to predict whether a passenger survived or not based on features such as age, gender, ticket class, and more.
 Logistic Regression is a popular machine learning algorithm for binary classification tasks, making it an ideal choice for this dataset.
+The first part of the project deals with cleaning the dataset and dealing with missing values by using pandas and seaborn libraries.
+Next sklearn library is used to apply logistic regression to the cleaned data set to make predictions.

 ## Requirements